benadida/nocryptopatents/index.md

 Overview
 --

 Cryptographers have long noticed a large and growing gap between the latest research developments and what is used in practice.
-The reasons for this growing gap are many.
-One of them -- the systematic patenting of new crypto algorithms and methods -- is, in my opinion, insufficiently highlighted.
-Before we can truly consider the replacement of a major cryptographic building block -- RSA --, we must consider addressing this problem.
+One often-overlooked reason is that new crypto algorithms and methods are systematically patented, thus thwarting their use in standards- and specifically Web-based technology.
+Unless we address this problem, we have no chance of convincing developers to adopt new cryptographic algorithms and methods.

 Crypto is Essential
 --

-Cryptographic algorithms are most useful in use cases that require interoperaiblity between systems, e.g. one party encrypts or signs, another party, using different software, decrypts or verifies.
-This is increasingly true with the ever-increasing dominance of the Web with multiple browser vendors -- including some fully open-source.
-Because cryptography mediates communication, it is typically only useful when it becomes part of a standard, formal or ad-hoc.
-Thus, new cryptographic algorithms are only interesting if they can play a part in these standards.
-In other words, cryptography is either essential or useful only to small niches.
+Cryptographic algorithms are most useful in use cases that require interoperability between systems, e.g. one party encrypts or signs, and another party, using different software, decrypts or verifies.
+This is increasingly true with the ever-increasing dominance of the Web and its multiple browser vendors -- including some fully open-source.
+Thus, cryptography is most useful when it becomes part of a standard, formal or ad-hoc.
+In other words, cryptography is almost always essential.

 Crypto is systematically patented
 --